ptdave20/com.ptdave.xamarin/README.md

 ## Behaviors
 Several behaviors are there to simplify some work and validation
+- InputMask - Input masking for entries
 - Minimum Length - Does the input string meet the required length?
 - RegExp Tester - Does the input match the enterred regex?
 - Had Focus - Has the field had focus?

 ## Value Converters
 These are some simple converters
+ - GreaterThan (Returns true if a value is greater than specified parameter)
+ - IsEmpty (Returns if a string or IEnumerable is empty)
  - Invert (false to true, true to false)
  - IsNull (Bound object is null (true/false))
+ - IsNotEmpty (Returns if a string or IEnumerable is not empty)
  - IsNotNull (Bound object is not null (true/false))
  - StringLength (Returns the length of the bound string, defaults 0)
+ - ToCurrency (Returns double value to Currency i.e. ToString("C"))
+ - ToLower (Returns string in lowercase)
+ - ToUpper (Returns string to uppercase)

  Accessible by adding the following to your ContentPage Xaml: